Ultimate List of 7 Cheapest Places to Live in Southern California

 Morro Bay

-Morro Bay is a charming coastal town in San Luis Obispo County, halfway between Los Angeles and San Francisco.
-It's known for its beautiful natural scenery, including Morro Rock, a towering volcanic peak that dominates the coastline.
+Morro Bay is a charming coastal town in San Luis Obispo County with a close-knit community in an ideal location – halfway between Los Angeles and San Francisco.
+It's known for its scenic beauty, including Morro Rock, a towering volcanic peak that dominates the coastline.

 Morro Bay's cost of living is generally higher than the national average, with a median home price of around $700,000.
 However, there is a diverse range of homes on the market, with listing prices ranging from $400,000 to more than a million dollars.
-This means there is a wide range of options for individuals and families looking to buy a home in Morro Bay.
+This means there is a wide range of options for families and individuals looking to buy a home in Morro Bay.

-Overall, while the cost of living in Morro Bay may be higher than in some other towns in the Golden State, it offers a diverse community with a range of housing options and a high quality of life.
-Whether you're looking for a place to retire, raise a family, or simply enjoy the beach lifestyle, Morro Bay is definitely worth considering.
+Overall, while the cost of living in Morro Bay may be higher than in some other towns in the Golden State, it offers a diverse community with a range of housing options, excellent schools, and a high quality of life.
+Whether you're looking for a place to retire, raise a family, or simply enjoy the beach lifestyle (not just on hot summer days), Morro Bay is definitely an affordable beach town worth considering.

 6. Moreno Valley